radiustechsystems/ai-agent-toolkit/typescript/examples/micropayments-nextjs/README.md

 # AI-Driven Micropayments Platform with Radius

-This example demonstrates a real-time AI content generation platform with instant micropayments on the Radius blockchain.
+This example demonstrates a real-time AI content generation platform with instant micropayments on Radius.
 It showcases Radius's unique capabilities for high-throughput, near-zero transaction fees, and instant finality - perfect for AI payment interactions.

 ## Key Features